The False Authority of Dalit History

 JULY 31, 2020

 I don’t share this story to romanticize my family or trivialize the horrors.
-A Dalit field laborer in India during the early to mid-1910s, my great-grandmother did not own the land upon which she tilled, planted, and harvested.
+A Dalit field laborer in India in the mid 1900s, my great-grandmother did not own the land upon which she tilled, planted, and harvested.
 And I don’t imagine that the landowners who paid her pittance wages were kind to her or the women she worked with.
 Looking at history, we know the treacherous abuse that many women laborers faced at the hands of upper-caste men and women.
 We know about the police brutality, the harrowing segregation and exclusion of Dalit communities from every aspect of society, and the impurity and pollution identities that were stamped on them, all wrapped up with a dreadful bow called caste apartheid.

 This past feeds into the present.
 Even today, in the northern state of Punjab, there are Dalit women leading the fight for land rights and ownership.
 In Uttar Pradesh, a teenager named Vikas Jatav was enforcing the caste hierarchy.